Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls: Riccati Equation and Closed-Loop Representation

-To conclude this section, we make some observations.
-Suppose that there exists a constant $\d>0$ such that \rf{convexity:uni} holds.
+{\it Proof of \autoref{thm:main}.} Suppose that \rf{convexity:uni} holds.
 Then Problem (SLQ) is uniquely solvable at any initial time $t<T$ according to \autoref{prop:t-tao}.
-In order to find the optimal control with respect to any initial pair $(t,\xi)\in\cD$, it suffices to determine the optimal control $u_i=\{u_i(s);0\les s\les T\}$ with respect to $(0,e_i)$ for each $i=1,\ldots,n$, since by \autoref{prop:ux=Ux} the optimal control $u^*_{t,\xi}$ with respect to $(t,\xi)$ must be given by
+In order to find the optimal control at any initial pair $(t,\xi)\in\cD$, it suffices to determine the optimal control $u_i=\{u_i(s);0\les s\les T\}$ at $(0,e_i)$ for each $i=1,\ldots,n$, since by \autoref{prop:ux=Ux} the optimal control $u^*_{t,\xi}$ at $(t,\xi)$ must be given by

 With the notation \rf{7-29:notation}, we see from \autoref{thm:BX-invertible} that the process $\BX=\{\BX(s);0\les s\les T\}$ is invertible.
 Therefore, finding the optimal controls $u_1,\cdots,u_n$ is equivalent to finding